Lynxee123/AWS-Capstone-Project/README.md

 loadtest --rps 2000 -c 1000 -k http://<LoadBalancerDNS>
 ```
 Once I ran this command, I had to wait about 10-15 mins until I saw results (primarily auto scaling) because the CPU utilization had to cross a certain point.
 As it ran the script, it also popped up warnings, but it was fine to ignore them.

+To know that my infrastructure was built correctly, I navigated to the EC2 console and observed the amount of instances.
+I noticed that they increased in quantity.
+To observe the load balancing, I clicked on one of the instances and monitored the CPU utilization.
+All instances seemed to have the same amount of traffic, which means it did distribute.